 The most economical and technically superior solution for a given installation will always be based on the application requirements, the severity of harmonics, the costs, and the benefits associated with the various technologies.

 In some cases there is physical space available for installing filters, and in other cases there is not.

-Danfoss offers a comprehensive portfolio of products for harmonic mitigation and it is the goal of Danfoss to equip our customers with optimal recommended solution taking all factors into consideration.
+Danfoss offers a comprehensive portfolio of products for harmonic mitigation, such as 12-pulse drives and standard drives with either built-in or external, active or passive harmonic filters, including AFEs.
+It is the goal of Danfoss to equip our customers with the optimal recommended solution, taking all factors into consideration.